MISSION STATEMENT

 Internet Activities

-For the protection of our students, staff, officials, volunteers, and for reasons related to school safety and school reputation, we expect our students to demonstrate responsible social behavior and to conduct themselves as good citizens when using the Internet, whether on or off campus.
-If a St. Catherine of Siena student posts or displays information on the Internet, a social networking site, or app, that involves inappropriate behavior, including, but not limited to the use, possession, or distribution of drugs/alcohol, sexual behavior, harassment/hazing/bullying, illegal activities or promoting violence, the student will be subject to suspension, or possibly withdraw from the school.
+For the protection of our students, staff, officials, and volunteers, and reasons related to school safety and school reputation, we expect our students to demonstrate responsible social behavior and to conduct themselves as good citizens when using the Internet, whether on or off campus.
+If a St. Catherine of Siena student posts or displays information on the internet, a social networking site, or an app that involves inappropriate behavior, including, but not limited to the use, possession, or distribution of drugs/alcohol, sexual behavior, harassment/hazing/bullying, illegal activities or promoting violence, the student will be subject to suspension, or possibly withdrawal from the school.

-All CYAA sports activities have an agreement form for parents and students to sign before they may participate in the activity.
-The agreement form will communicate the expectations, stipulations and requirements for continued participation in the activity.
+All CYAA sports activities have a permission form for parents and students to sign before they participate in the activity.
+The agreement form will communicate the expectations, stipulations, and requirements for continued participation in the activity.

 Boys and girls in 5th grade through 8th, who have not attained age 15 by September 1, may participate in team sports.
-Boys may participate in flag football, basketball, and baseball.
-Girls may participate in volleyball, softball, and basketball.
+Boys may participate in flag football (fall), basketball (winter), and baseball (spring).
+Girls may participate in volleyball (fall), softball (winter), and basketball (spring).

-Participating on a CYAA team is both a privilege and a responsibility and requires practice after school, as well as, acceptable grades.
+Participating on a CYAA team is both a privilege and a responsibility and requires practice after school as well as acceptable behavior.

 Fees

-Students participating in a sport are charged a fee of $35.00 per sport.
+Students participating in a sport are charged a fee of $60.00 per sport.
 Sports fees must be paid prior to receiving their uniform.
 If the student becomes ineligible, the fee is non-refundable.
 Physicals must be completed by the first practice.
+Uniforms must be returned at the end of the season.

 Eligibility

-If a student athlete is referred to the principal for a disciplinary purpose, he/she may be suspended for one or multiple games.
-If a student has after school detention or needs to complete community service hours, they are ineligible for games.
-They are allowed to attend practices after serving the detention or community service hours.
+If a student-athlete is referred to the principal for a disciplinary purpose, he/she may be suspended for one or multiple games.
 If suspended, students are ineligible to play in games or even participate in practices until punishment is complete.

 All students and parents/guardians must attend an organizational sports meeting at the beginning of the school year.
-Parents/guardians must sign a commitment form stating their child will complete the sport season in its entirety, drive to away games, and help their child remain eligible.
-If the parent does not attend sports meeting, the player will not be able to participate in any sports until cleared by the athletic director.
+Parents/guardians must sign a commitment form stating their child will complete the sports season in its entirety, drive to away games, and help their child remain eligible.
+If the parent does not attend a sports meeting, the player will not be able to participate in any sports until cleared by the Athletic Director.

-If the student athlete quits a sport after two weeks of practice, the student may not be eligible to participate in any other sports for that school year.
+If the student-athlete quits a sport after two weeks of practice, the student may not be eligible to participate in any other sport for that school year.

 Lost or damaged uniforms are the responsibility of the players.
-If the uniform must be replaced, it is the responsibly or the student.
+If the uniform must be replaced, it is the responsibility of the student.
 Uniforms must be turned in two days after the season ends.
-Each sport team will also have one fundraiser to raise funds for their sport.
-These funds will be used to: Buy new uniforms, pay officials, purchase sports equipment, help with the sports banquet, pay for league fees, etc...
+Each sports team will also have fundraisers for their sport.
+These funds will be used to buy new uniforms, pay officials, purchase sports equipment, help with the sports banquet, pay for league fees, etc.

 Student Council

-The Student Council shall consist of elected officials and two representatives from each grade.
+The Student Council shall consist of elected officials and one representative from each grade in middle school.
 The moderator is a member of the faculty.
+A full list of the Student Council rules and bylaws is listed in the St. Catherine of Siena Student Council Constitution.

-More stringent rules apply for the Student Council because they are to be the role models for their peers.
-If any member of Student Council is punished for any major offense in the discipline policy, they will be removed from student council immediately.
+More stringent rules apply for the Student Council because they are to be role models for their peers.
+If any member of the Student Council is punished for any major offense in the discipline policy, they will be removed from the student council immediately.

-While we cannot police every violation that occurs off campus, St. Catherine of Siena Catholic School will not be held legally responsible, or financially liable for the behavior of our students off campus.
 If a student does not adhere to the bylaws set forth by St. Catherine of Siena or the reputation of the school is jeopardized, disciplinary measures will be taken.
+Since we cannot police every violation that occurs off campus, St. Catherine of Siena Catholic School will not be held legally responsible, or financially liable for the behavior of our students off campus.

 MEDICATION